 In Book Three, they choose to put the entire family in direct danger, walking into the lion’s den to end the very lion that threatens them.
 Jovanka has to confront a dark past and accept the real prospect of self-sacrifice.

 Varla slowly rises up the Likeable scale by his steadfast loyalty, honesty and persistence.
 He is only Proactive when faced with a problem to solve (usually at the point of a sword).
-His Competence is never in doubt.
+His Competence is rarely in doubt.

 Jovanka has the more difficult arc, with all those secrets and lies counting against her.
 We don’t doubt her physical courage.
 As an action heroine she couldn’t throw herself into any more danger, more often.